manojn0010/E-Commerce-Marketplace-Analysis/documentation.md

 > tables: `orders`, `order_items` and `customers`
 > constraints: detailed order data, but includes null values
 > use case: KPI 1 and KPI 3; handle null values
-3. state_ttl_price_rankings
+3. category_rank_by_rev
-> purpose: to rank states on sum of order prices
+> purpose: aggregate total revenue by product category
-> tables: `sellers` joined to view `base_orders`
+> tables: view `base_orders` joined with `products`
-> constraints: ranking based on seller states
+> constraints: revenue includes product price and freight value and unknown categories
-> use case: KPI 5; retain share percentage to 2 decimal places
+> use case: KPI 5; ranking categories by revenue
 4. state_rank_by_category
 > purpose: to rank states by review scores for each category
 > tables: `reviews`, `order_items`, `sellers` and `products`